Investing

 Everybody loves Vanguard, but that doesn’t mean there aren’t good alternatives out there.

-Dare I say it, as good as Vanguard are, you could just use another fund provider.
-These days there are plenty of cheap exchange traded funds out there.
+Dare I say it, as good as they are, you could just use another fund provider.
+These days there are plenty of cheap ETFs out there.

-Investing in a Vanguard alternative like iShares is perfectly acceptable option.
+The biggest alternative is iShares.
+And they are a perfectly acceptable option.
 They have equivalents to most Vanguard options.
 Usually for similar prices, but sometimes even cheaper.

 Another big alternative that has come on to many expats radar in recent times is Invesco.

-This is because they have released their own version of FTSE All World UCITS ETF with a cheaper OCF.
-We’ve compared this with Vanguard’s here.
+This is because they have released their own version of FTSE All World UCITS ETF with a cheaper ongoing charges figure (OCF).
+This could make a difference to your investment returns.
+We’ve compared it with Vanguard’s version here.

 james@britishexpatmoney